Grand coalition: Germany

 In post-war Germany, "grand coalition" (Große Koalition) refers to a governing coalition of the two largest parties, usually the Christian Democrats (CDU/CSU) and the Social Democrats (SPD).
-While Germany has historically tended to favour narrow coalitions of one of the two largest parties with the FDP or with the Greens, four grand coalitions have been formed at a federal level: the Kiesinger cabinet (1966–1969), the first Merkel cabinet (2005–2009), the third Merkel cabinet (2013-2018), and the fourth Merkel cabinet (2018–2021).
-A fifth coalition government, the Merz cabinet (2025–present), is dubbed as the "black-red coalition" due to the SPD falling behind the second-placed AfD after the 2025 election.

 Under the Weimar Republic, the Great Coalition included all of the major parties of the left, centre, and centre-right who formed the basis of most governments: the SPD, the Catholic Centre Party, the German Democratic Party (DDP), and the German People's Party (DVP).
 The two examples were the first and second Stresemann cabinets (August–November 1923) and, less ephemerally, the second Müller cabinet (1928–1930).
+While West Germany and re-unificated Germany has historically tended to favour narrow coalitions of one of the two largest parties with the FDP or with the Greens, four grand coalitions have been formed at a federal level: the Kiesinger cabinet (1966–1969), the first Merkel cabinet (2005–2009), the third Merkel cabinet (2013–2018), and the fourth Merkel cabinet (2018–2021).
+A fifth coalition government, the Merz cabinet (2025–present), is dubbed as the "black-red coalition" due to the SPD falling behind the second-placed AfD after the 2025 German federal election.

 Greece

 In Greece there had been two Grand Coalitions known in Greece as National Unity Governments.
 The first one is the Coalition Cabinet of Xenophon Zolotas composed by the right-wing New Democracy (Greece) and the left-wing PASOK and Synaspismos because of a hung parliament and the second one is the Cabinet of Lucas Papademos composed by the right-wing New Democracy and Popular Orthodox Rally and the left-wing PASOK because of the Greek government-debt crisis.
 There were also grand coalitions during the governments of Tzannis Tzannetakis (New Democracy and Synaspismos), Antonis Samaras (New Democracy, PASOK and Democratic Left (Greece)) and Alexis Tsipras (Syriza, Independent Greeks and Ecologist Greens).

 Iceland

 In Iceland there was a grand coalition between 30 November 2017 and December 2024 between the largest parties of the centre-right Independence Party (16), the left-wing Left-Green Movement (9), and the liberal agrarian Progressive Party (8).
 All of the parties are opposed to EU integration.
 The coalition collapsed into a minority government after the Left-greens exited the coalition.